fmager/real-time/m0_introduction/s0_intro_to_computing.md

 Heavy development has tuned the widely used V8 runtime to improve Javascripts performance.
 Writing Javascript can seem easy, but the amount of things you are allowed to do,
 but shouldn't, can make it an arduous experience once the errors start piling up.
-The advantage is highly portable code, because everything is essentially just a string... including numbers.
+The advantage is highly portable code, because everything is essentially just a string... including numbers, which is a traumatic experience, I would prefer not to elaborate on.

 ## The Guide and Languages
 As you can probably see in the column on the left... the guide will be using Rust from here on out,